CodeSeeker99/codeseeker99.github.io/_posts/2021-02-16-Basics-of-SimpleITK.md

 ![ImageDetails]({{site.baseurl}}/images/SITK_image_details.png)
 Now, let's get into the details of the attributes of these images

-**Origin**: This is the starting point of the image.
+ - **Origin**: This is the starting point of the image.
 Identified by the left-bottom corner of the image as shown in the figure.
 Use ```image.GetOrigin()``` to get the spacing of an SITK image.
 To change the origin of an image, read the transforms section.
 This attribute is crucial when composing 2 images on top of each other.
 If their origins do not match, SITK does not allow super-position of 2 images.

-**Spacing**: This is the distance between pixels along each of the dimensions.
+ - **Spacing**: This is the distance between pixels along each of the dimensions.
 The picture below shows two images with different spacing values.
 As you can see, image stretching can be performed by changing this value.
 Use ```image.GetSpacing()``` to get the spacing of an SITK image.

-**Size**: This defines the number of pixels in each dimension of the image.
+ - **Size**: This defines the number of pixels in each dimension of the image.
 Use ```image.GetSize()``` to get the size of an SITK image.

-**Direction Cosines**: A tuple containing 9 values, where first 3 represent the x-axis vector, the next 3 represent the y-axis vector and the last represent the z-axis vector.
+ - **Direction Cosines**: A tuple containing 9 values, where first 3 represent the x-axis vector, the next 3 represent the y-axis vector and the last represent the z-axis vector.
 Use ```image.GetDirection()``` to get the spacing of the SITK image.

 ![DimensionDifferences]({{site.baseurl}}/images/dimension_difference.png)

-## Transforms
+<h2 style="background-color:black; color:white">Transforms</h2>

 Spatial transformations in SITK convert a point x to T(x) in the following way (except for translation transform)